I Just Moved and Bought NOTHING From Amazon. Here’s How.

 Rag Rug

 - Homeport has one location, which has lived on the main street of my town for over 40 years.
 They have an amazing selection of rugs, and I needed a tiny one for our office.
+I found one for $39.99.

 I live in a fiercely anti-Amazon state, where there is space for artisans and local businesses to thrive.
 I am speaking from a place of privilege and luck, as I know first-hand that this is not the case everywhere.
-But – there is more local craft available than you think.
-Check out your Buy Nothing groups, Facebook marketplace, and thrift stores!
+But, there is more local craft available than you think.
+Check out your Buy Nothing groups, Facebook Marketplace, and thrift stores!
 Try hosting a swap night with friends, or ask anyone you know who is moving if they have anything you need.

 The way we spend is our power, and using it to support our neighbors instead of billionaires is a wonderful way to put our money where our ethics are.